1. INTRODUCTION AND BACKGROUND

 NIHR has agreed that applicants who are identified by appointment panels as the best candidate, but who do not yet have an NTN or core training equivalent, should be assessed for ‘appointability’ by national clinical training appointment procedures for the relevant specialty.
 The favoured candidate will only be offered the ACF post if they are deemed ‘appointable’ on clinical training admission criteria.

 Clinical benchmarking relates to applicants reaching the threshold of appointability at the national standard clinical interviews/assessments for the GMC/GDC specialty and level of ACF post to which they are applying.
 Only applicants successful at the ACF interviews that do not hold an NTN/DRN in the GMC or GDC specialty to which they are applying need to be clinically benchmarked.

 Applicants who already have an NTN/DRN in the specialty they are applying for do not need to participate in national clinical training appointment procedures as they have already been benchmarked for clinical ability/potential.

 Advertisement of ACF Posts

 Posts should be advertised as GMC or GDC specialty-specific e.g. Gastroenterology or Immunology regardless of the appointment level.
-The ACF would have direct appointment to a specialty-specific academic programme such as Gastroenterology, Immunology etc. For medical ACFs, during the early years the core competences will be obtained.
-Progression will be directly into the advertised specialty as long as core competences are obtained.
+For ACF appointments to clinical programmes that have a core training period, the ACF will have direct appointment to a specialty-specific academic programme such as Gastroenterology, Immunology etc. For medical ACFs, progression will be directly into the advertised specialty as long as core competences are obtained.